The Bank of Tampa

 • Ask you to verify your card or account number.
 Such e-mails are not sent by legitimate entities.

 Our goal is to minimize your exposure to risk and the impact of fraud.
-To ensure we can reach you whenever potential fraud is detected, be certain to keep us informed of your current phone number and address at all times.
+To ensure we can reach you when potential fraud is detected, be certain to keep us informed of your current phone number and address at all times.

 Finally, it is important to be diligent in monitoring your card account activity.
 Please contact us immediately at (813) 872-1200 if you identify any fraudulent transactions.